menpo/menpo.github.io/userguide/menpofit/references.md

 References
 ==========

-This is an indicative list of papers relevant to the methods that are implemented in MenpoFit.
+This is an indicative list of papers relevant to the methods that are implemented in `menpofit`.
 They are listed in alphabetical order of the first author's surname.

 1. J. Alabort-i-Medina, and S. Zafeiriou.
 "A Unified Framework for Compositional Fitting of Active Appearance Models", arXiv:1601.00199.
 2. J. Alabort-i-Medina, and S. Zafeiriou.
 "Bayesian Active Appearance Models", IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2014.